fixploit03/fwifi/README.md

 fwifi -i <interface>
 ```

+## NOtes

+- Use this script responsibly and only on networks for which you have explicit permission to test security.
+- Misuse of this tool may lead to legal consequences.
+- The author does not assume any responsibility for misuse or damage caused by the script.

 ## Contributions

 Contributions to FWIFI are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request on the GitHub repository.